thesandboxgame/sandbox-smart-contracts/docs/topics/game/game.md

 ### Token id pattern

 ERC721 tokens always have a unique ID, in the case of GAME, the unique ID is known as `gameId` and is comprised of the concatenation of `creator,subId,chainIndex,version`. the `gameId` is used as an external id, while the `strgId` is used as an internal id. `strgId` is defined as `gameId & STORAGE_ID_MASK` where `STORAGE_ID_MASK` = 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF00000000.
-In practice, `strgId` is a substring of `gameId` that does not include the version field.
+In practice, `strgId` is a substring of the `gameId` that does not include the version field.
 The reason for having both ids is to solve a potential front-running issue that might occur on 3rd party decentralized exchanges when a GAME seller might trick the buyer to buy a downgraded game by pushing a transaction that downgrades the GAME (removing assets from a game for example) before the actual `swap` transaction on the decentralized exchange.

 ## Processes